thejsj/jsj-gallery-slideshow/readme.txt

 Tags: slideshow, gallery, simple, jquery, easing, animation, cargo, cycle, jsj Requires at least: 3.3
 Tested up to: 3.5.1
-Stable tag: 1.1
+Stable tag: 1.1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-JSJ Gallery Slideshow is a  Wordpress plugin that substitutes the default gallery an turns into a much nicer slideshow.
+JSJ Gallery Slideshow is a  WordPress plugin that substitutes the default gallery an turns into a much nicer slideshow.

 == Description ==

-JSJ Gallery Slideshow is a Wordpress plugin that substitutes the default gallery an turns into a much nicer slideshow.
+JSJ Gallery Slideshow is a WordPress plugin that substitutes the default gallery an turns into a much nicer slideshow.
 It does this completely automatically (really, it’s that easy!).
 You only have to install the plugin and all your slideshows will be automatically converted to something like [this](http://thejsj.com/#/uncategorized/jsj-%C2%B7-gallery-slideshow-example/).

 You can change almost all the options allowed by [Jquery Cycle](http://jquery.malsup.com/cycle/options.html) (it’s based on this Jquery plugin) such as: transition time, transition effect, timeout between transition (or no timeout), slide class, …etc.